dreadkopp/HTML_OutputOptimizer/README.md

 Using these optimizations Pagesize and Loadtime (as well as Pagespeedscore for Google) can be drastically reduced

-# Installation:
+# Usage:

+## A ) use the standalone option as a proxy

+checkout this project, adjust default docker-compose.yml and spin it up next to your webserver

+caching and optimizing will be done in the container for GET requests only.
+Other methods are passed as it is

+## B ) add as dependency

-add to your composer.json repositories:
+### add to your composer.json repositories:

 "repositories": [
 ...
 {
 "type": "git",
 "url" : "https://github.com/dreadkopp/HTML_OutputOptimizer.git"